 Set the default file types corresponding to input file extensions.
+The order in which file extensions are shown is not significant.

 Click in the Extension column and type to change an input file extension.
 The text will be trimmed of whitespace, converted to lower case and any '.' characters removed.